Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Experiments and Results

 While the Greedy-BestK(GT) method provides a great score of 60.42, remarkably, very good results are obtained by only using a single best candidate (out of 100), with a score of 59.94.
 The results hold well even when using the top-5 best candidates (selected at each frame), with a score of 59.87 (orange line).
 These results should be interpreted as an upper bound for the potential of better test-time selection algorithms.
 Using the Simple average method (random top-k, no selection) yields only a score of 55.06, meaning that there are about 4.5 Mean IoU points to be gained by simply discovering better ways to select the best top-1 candidate out of 100 (59.94) without any model re-training or expensive data acquisition.
 Selecting the best sub-group can add yet another half a point (60.42).
 Always finding the top-1 out of 100 may be a bit of a stretch, however, as the Greedy-BestK(GT) line shows, we could get some improvement over the current results even with only finding the 20th best candidate without any ensemble at all.
 Being able to do this would be in line with the recent research on test-time adaptation.
 However, as individual results get worse, we see a drastic degradation, thus using ensembles may be beneficial if there is no algorithmic way to figure out the individual best performers given a pool of candidates.

-Finally, the green line in Figure \ref{fig:results-ensemble-selection-algorithms} is obtained by analyzing the distribution of the intermediate modalities with regards to the top-1 candidate.
+\textbf{Simple average (+masking distribution):}. this variant (green line) in Figure \ref{fig:results-ensemble-selection-algorithms} is obtained by analyzing the distribution of the intermediate modalities with regards to the top-1 candidate.
 This distribution can be seen in Figure \ref{fig:results-top-performer-input-modalities}.
-It should be noted that while this method outperforms the Simple average one, these weights were derived by analyzing the test set input distribution as an oracle, which may not generalize for other inference data and the purpose of this analysis is to showcase a potential direction for providing cues to the masking algorithm in order to better perform the standard case.
+It should be noted that while this method outperforms the simple average one, these weights were derived by analyzing the test set input distribution as an oracle, which may not generalize for other inference data.
+The purpose of this analysis is to showcase a potential direction for providing cues to the masking algorithm at test time in order to perform better than the standard case.

 We observe that the top performing candidate has a tendency to use the intermediate modalities more often than the raw experts.
 This further justifies the main reason they were introduced and that is to act as a bridge between the low-level RGB data and the high-level output modalities like semantic segmentation (see Section \ref{subsec:intermediate-modalities}).
 Because of their procedural nature, they are designed to be more generic and thus more robust to domain shifts.
 For example, the 'safe-landing (semantic)' intermediate modality is an algorithmic combination of semantic segmentation, depth estimation and camera normals derived from depth.
 We believe that creating even more derived intermediate modalities from experts will further boost the performance of the models as well as provide even more opportunities in the pool of candidates for ensemble candidates selection.